sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     <!-- border -->![MDK](img-1.5.png)

-    >SAP Build Code recommends the dev space it deems most suitable, and it will automatically create a new one for you if you don't already have one.
+    >SAP Build recommends the dev space it deems most suitable, and it will automatically create a new one for you if you don't already have one.
 If you have other dev spaces of the Mobile Application type, you can select between them.
 If you want to create a different dev space, go to the Dev Space Manager.
 See [Working in the Dev Space Manager](https://help.sap.com/docs/build_code/d0d8f5bfc3d640478854e6f4e7c7584a/ad40d52d0bea4d79baaf9626509caf33.html).

 6. Review the inputs under the Summary tab.
 If everything looks correct, click **Create** to proceed with creating your project.